 The following medicines may be used if your IBS causes you to have anxiety or depression:

-A wide range of other therapies can be used to treat irritable bowel syndrome (IBS).
+A wide range of other treatments can be used to treat irritable bowel syndrome (IBS).

 Some kinds of psychological treatment may help with IBS symptoms.
 These treatments include cognitive-behavioral therapy, psychotherapy, and hypnosis.6

-Because IBS is so different for each person and because no medicines have been proved to work really well for IBS, many people try alternative or complementary treatments.
-Some of these treatments have been studied and some have not.
+IBS is different for each person, and no medicines have been proved to work really well for IBS.
+So people often try alternative or complementary treatments.
+Some of these treatments have been studied, and some have not.